JoshCheek/block_challenges/block_challenges.md

 def d(arg1, arg2, &block)
 end</div>

-Can you think of any other arugment types?
+<p>Can you think of any other arugment types?
 Are you able to guess how they affect arity?
 Were any of your guesses wrong?
-If so, can you think of a reason you might have gotten a different answer than you expected?
+If so, can you think of a reason you might have gotten a different answer than you expected?</p>

 <h2>There can only be one block argument</h2>

 <p>Ruby only allows you to pass one block.
 This is built into
-<a href="https://github.com/ruby/ruby/blob/c5c5e96643fd674cc44bf6c4f6edd965aa317c9e/vm_core.h#L164">the structure of a method call</a>.
+<a href="https://github.com/ruby/ruby/blob/c5c5e96643fd674cc44bf6c4f6edd965aa317c9e/vm_core.h#L164">the structure of a method call</a>.</p>

-For a bit about the history of why we have blocks, and why they are the way they are, see [this](http://devblog.avdi.org/2015/01/16/why-does-ruby-have-blocks/) great blog post by Avdi.
+<p>For a bit about the history of why we have blocks,
+and why they are the way they are, see <a href="http://devblog.avdi.org/2015/01/16/why-does-ruby-have-blocks/">this</a>
+great blog post by Avdi.</p>

-I'd try showing an example, but I'm not even sure what it would look like to try it.
+<p>I'd try showing an example, but I'm not even sure what it would look like to try it.</p>

+<p>There was a pretty cool
+<a href="http://codebrawl.com/contests/methods-taking-multiple-blocks">Code Brawl</a>
-There was a pretty cool [Code Brawl](http://codebrawl.com/contests/methods-taking-multiple-blocks) a while back where everyone submitted code to support the use case of multiple blocks.
+a while back where everyone submitted code to support the use case of multiple blocks.
-Some cool stuff in those gists :)
+Some cool stuff in those gists :)</p>

 <h2>Block param when no block is given</h2>

-Take a guess what you think this will be.
+<p>Take a guess what you think this will be.
-Try passing a block, what do you think it will be?
+Try passing a block, what do you think it will be?</p>

 <div class="interactive-code">def m(&block)
   p block